JaydenHinojosa1/StockProject/README.md

 -Automation_v4 is a loop which would buy and sell stocks to meet the requirement of reaching 250 transactions -Manuel_v2 is responsible for investing all of the budget into a list of companies
 	-This will also make sure that before we run automation_v4 we sell a stock to ensure we have a budget which will not cause the loop to overdraw.
+-StockProject(Incomplete_Model).Rmd is our incomplete model which would be fully automated and been able to make calls to Alpha Vantage